 Top 10 Best 2D Landscape Design Software of 2026

-Compare the top 2D Landscape Design Software picks and rankings for clear layouts.
-Explore Planner 5D, SketchUp, and Sweet Home 3D.
+Compare top 2D Landscape Design Software with rankings and technical notes, featuring Planner 5D, SketchUp 2D layout workflow, and Sweet Home 3D.

 How we ranked these tools